 Search engines also consider the title tag element to be the most important place to identify keywords.
 Rankings are heavily influenced by keyword usage in the title tag.

 Google also passes more weight to keywords placed at the beginning of title tags.
-Best practice is to place one or two generic keyword phrases followed by your brand or website name.
+The best practice is to place one or two generic keyword phrases followed by your brand or website name.

 Google best handles segmenting keyword phrases present in title tags by use of a pipe or a hyphen between keywords.

 How a title tag should look

 As you can see the title tag above is short sweet and handsome and gives a clear indication to Google and users what the content will be about should they decide to click through to the page via search results.

 The example above amuses me.
 The chap who wrote the article titled ‘Title Tag Best Practices‘ fails to optimise his own title tag.
 He even mentions in his article:

 Length: Title tags should be a maximum of 70 characters long, including spaces.